 Lu Kunchok Gyatso is a monk at Lamo Dechen Monastery in Chentsa (Ch: Jianzha) County, Malho (Ch: Huangnan) Tibetan Autonomous Prefecture, Qinghai Province, in the Tibetan province of Amdo.
 He was arbitrarily detained on 7 November 2015 by the local Public Security Bureau officers who also ransacked his home and confiscated the author’s mobile phone and laptop.
 The arrest was a preemptive move by local police to stop the author from publishing the aforementioned book.
 Later in the day, he was interrogated in the Chentsa County PSB office and handed over to the prefectural State Security Bureau office where he was held incommunicado for six days.
 The SSB officers gave him stern warnings not to publish the book or face imprisonment.

 The book is published under the ‘Dissenting Voices’ series that is aimed at promoting and protecting the right to freedom of expression and opinion in Tibet.
 The series provide a platform for writers, intellectuals and bloggers to publish their memoirs, biographies, journals, blogposts and other writings that are banned by Chinese authorities in Tibet.
 Lu Kunchok Gyatso’s “Fifty-four Days” is the latest in the series.

-Hard copies of the book can be collected from TCHRD office at free of cost.
+Hard copies of the book can be collected free of cost from TCHRD office.

 To read the full book Click here